Joining and participating in Greek organizations is a great way of enhancing your experience at Utica University.

 - Both female members of the US Supreme Court are members of sororities.
 Greeks, nationally, complete over 10 million hours of volunteer service annually.

-Joining a Greek-letter Organization at UC
+Joining a Greek-letter Organization at Utica

 Fraternities and sororities select their members through a recruitment process, sometimes referred to as "rush."
 The membership selection process for the ethnically-based organizations is called intake.